Banana Berry Nice Cream

 Yes, you can.
 Strawberries, blueberries, raspberries, and blackberries all work well.
 Mixing different berries gives deeper flavor and better color.

-READ Related Articles Banana Vanilla Nice Cream
+READ Related Articles The Best Banana Cupcakes

 Icy texture usually happens when there’s too much liquid or watery berries.
 Using frozen fruit and blending longer helps fix this.
 Letting fresh berries freeze first also improves creaminess.